-General – You can apply for business insurance that will cover you main assets, offices and day-to-day business.
-So you are protected in case of any fires or flooding to your offices, theft of key documents or machinery or any financial damage to your business that was not your fault.
+General – You can apply for business insurance that will cover your main assets, offices and day-to-day business.
+This way you are protected in case of any fires or flooding to your offices, theft of key documents or machinery or any financial damage to your business that was not your fault.

 Employers’ Liability – This is a legal requirement if you have staff and ensures that they are covered in the event of an accident or injury at work.
-Your policy will pay for any medical fees, loss of income and time off work – putting your employee first and limiting your financial implications.
+Your policy will pay for any medical fees, loss of income or time off work – putting your employees first and limiting your financial implications.

 Professional Indemnity – If you give professional advice as part of your job, your professional indemnity insurance will pay out compensation to the customer if your advice had an undesirable outcome.

 Although we try to give our best advice, there are circumstances where the client ends up being worse off.
-Whether it is in the medical, legal or financial profession, your policy could provide important compensation to the customer.
+Whatever the profession, your policy could provide important compensation to the customer.

-Product Liability – If you sell products as part of your business, there is always the risk that material or item is defective and the customer requires a refund or is injured in the process.
-Your product liability insurance will refund you for any damaged goods that were not your fault - and any potential compensation or damages to the customer.
+Product Liability – If you sell products as part of your business, there is always the risk that materials or items are defective and the customer requires a refund or is injured in the process.
+Your product liability insurance will refund you for any damaged goods that were not your fault and any potential compensation or damages to the customer.

-Although employers liability insurance is the only form of insurance that is compulsory by law, there is a strong case to have business insurance to protect your business and its interests.
+Although employers liability insurance is the only form of insurance that is compulsory by law, there is a strong case for having business insurance to protect your business and its interests.